Jon Rahm a Masters champion everyone saw coming

 It's been that way as long as Rahm has been playing, and everyone knew it.

-Phil Mickelson predicted greatness before Rahm turned pro in 2016, and said he felt Rahm was among the top 10 players in the world before the Spanish star had ever won his first tournament.
-Bill Haas lost to Rahm in the semifinals of Match Play in 2017 and said later, “He's hungry.
+Phil Mickelson predicted greatness before Rahm turned pro in 2016 and said he felt Rahm was among the top 10 players in the world before the Spaniard had ever won his first tournament.
+Bill Haas lost to Rahm in the semifinals of Match Play in 2017 and said later: “He's hungry.
 He wants more.
 You can just see it in him.
 He's got that thing about him that's going to make him a big-time winner out here.”

 Rahm went back to No. 1 in the world with his Masters victory — adding to his U.S. Open title he won at Torrey Pines two years ago — though even with seven wins worldwide in the last year, it remains a close race with Scottie Scheffler.